ten-protocol/sample-applications/spot-the-ball/Readme.md

+# Spot the Ball

-Spot the hidden bull from the image.
+Spot the hidden ball from the image.